Nonextensive Thermodynamics of the Morse Oscillator: Signature and Solid State Application: Tsallis Formalism and Model System

 We begin by reviewing the essential definitions and mathematical tools from the Tsallis nonextensive statistical mechanics.

 The generalized entropy, known as Tsallis entropy~\cite{q_val}, is defined as:

 where \( q \in \mathbb{R}_+ \) is the nonextensivity parameter, \( k_B \) is the Boltzmann constant, and \( W \) is the number of microstates corresponding to a given macrostate.
-The parameter \( q \) quantifies the degree of nonextensivity; the standard Boltzmann–Gibbs entropy is recovered in the limit \( q \to 1 \)~\cite{Tsallis1988}.
+The parameter \( q \) quantifies the degree of nonextensivity; the standard BG entropy is recovered in the limit \( q \to 1 \)~\cite{Tsallis1988}.

 To construct a consistent thermodynamic framework, the standard logarithmic and exponential functions are replaced by their \( q \)-deformed counterparts:

 where \( [x]_+ = \max\{0, x\} \).
 These deformed functions reduce to the natural logarithm and the exponential in the BG limit \( q \to 1 \).